Willi Stoph

-Wilhelm Stoph (9 July 1914 – 13 April 1999) was a German politician.
-He served as Chairman of the Council of Ministers (Prime Minister) of the German Democratic Republic (East Germany) from 1964 to 1973, and again from 1976 until 1989.
-He also served as chairman of the State Council (head of state) from 1973 to 1976.
+Wilhelm Stoph (9 July 1914 – 13 April 1999) was an East German politician and longtime member of the Socialist Unity Party of Germany (SED).
+A close associate of Walter Ulbricht and later Erich Honecker, he held several of the highest offices in the German Democratic Republic (GDR).
+Stoph served as Chairman of the Council of Ministers (prime minister) from 1964 to 1973 and again from 1976 to 1989, and as Chairman of the State Council from 1973 to 1976.
+During his tenure, he played a key role in enforcing SED policies, including political repression, restrictions on civil liberties, and the militarization of the East German state.

 Biography

-Stoph was born in Berlin in 1914; his father died the following year in World War I. In 1928, Stoph joined the Communist Youth League of Germany (Kommunistischer Jugendverband Deutschlands; KJVD) and in 1931 he joined the Communist Party of Germany.
+Stoph was born in Berlin in 1914; his father died the following year in World War I. In 1928, Stoph joined the Young Communist League of Germany (Kommunistischer Jugendverband Deutschlands; KJVD) and in 1931 he joined the Communist Party of Germany.
 He was conscripted into the Wehrmacht from 1935 to 1937, and served during World War II from 1940 to 1945.

-He was awarded the Iron Cross 2nd Class and rose to the rank of Unteroffizier.
+He was assigned to the 293rd Infantry Division's artillery regiment, and was awarded the Iron Cross 2nd Class and rose to the rank of Unteroffizier.
 As the war ended, according to historian Harris Lentz, "Stoph worked with the Communist-dominated Socialist Unity party and served on the party's executive committee from 1947."

-Following the establishment of the GDR in 1949, Stoph became a member of the Central Committee of the Socialist Unity Party of Germany (SED) and member of the Volkskammer in 1950.
+Following the establishment of the GDR in 1949, Stoph became a member of the Socialist Unity Party's Central Committee and member of the Volkskammer in 1950.
 He was named to the Politbüro in 1953.
 He served as Interior Minister from 9 May 1952 to 1 July 1955, and as East Germany's first Defense Minister from 18 January 1956 to 14 July 1960.
 As defense minister, he was awarded the rank of Armeegeneral.

 After having served as first deputy chairman of the Council of Ministers (first Deputy Prime Minister) from 1960 to 1964, he was named Chairman of the Council of Ministers (Ministerrat), or Prime Minister, in 1964 after the death of Otto Grotewohl.
 However, he had been serving as acting chairman of the council since October 1960 due to Grotewohl's poor health.
 He was initially thought to be the heir apparent to longtime party leader Walter Ulbricht, but his ascendancy was checked by Erich Honecker.
 After Ulbricht's death in 1973, Stoph became Chairman of the Council of State—a post equivalent in rank to president of the GDR.
 After Volkskammer elections in 1976, Honecker re-arranged the state and party leadership structure.
 Believing that Stoph's successor as prime minister, Horst Sindermann, was too liberal on economic matters, Honecker replaced him with Stoph.